Ted Lasso “Man City” Spoilers Ahead

 Deep breaths, greyhounds.
 Ted Lasso’s “Man City” might just be one of the most emotional 45 or so minutes on TV right now.
 “Man City” writer Jamie Lee has also written another breathtaking episode, “For the Children,” and the ways in which the two connect, along with the number of questions that are answered is in short, brilliant.
 This is also the episode where music communicates so meticulously, it results in one gut punch after another.

-“Man City”emphatically takes our core characters deeper into the metaphorical forest and forces them to take shots in the darks for the advancement they’ll need in finding a way out.
-It continues to cement the thematic importance of self-care by emphasizing that there is not a single person in this world who isn’t in need of guidance.
+Ted Lasso’s “Man City” emphatically takes our core characters deeper into the metaphorical forest and forces them to take shots in the darks for the advancement they’ll need in finding a way out.
+It continues to cement the thematic importance of self-care by emphasizing that there is not a single person in this world who doesn’t need guidance.
 It explores just how difficult vulnerability is, and it continues to show the actuality behind what therapy can achieve.

 Man City vs. The Man